dreamtimecircles/dreamtimecircles.github.io/_posts/2018-09-30-mongodb-reactor-flatmap-and-concat.md

 after getDocById: 2
 after getDocById: 1
 ```

+Bottom line: never forget that `Flux`, `Mono` and related operators have quite an articulate behavior.

 I also recommend having a look at [Combining Publishers in Project Reactor](https://www.baeldung.com/reactor-combine-streams) for information on additional combinators.